 Perseverance is about self-discipline, self-control, self-motivation and self-accountability.
 It’s about being passionate enough about yourself, your life and your experiences to ensure that you put in the effort consistently to ensure that you achieve what it is you are setting out to achieve.

-Clearly we all face adversity in life so, how can we deal with adversity in the best possible way?
+How can we deal with adversity in the best possible way?

-My previous blogs have been leading up to this, looking at building a resilience in a step by step fashion – we’ve explored controlling your thoughts and emotions, building positive and supportive thinking and behavioural habits, making self-care a priority, being accountable, recognising and anchoring into positive and resourceful states, as well as how to process big decisions by chunking information – either chunking up or chunking down, considering how your decisions, commitments and actions will affect your life and those around you, and cultivating an attitude of gratitude.
+My previous blogs have been leading up to this, looking at building a resilience in a step by step fashion.
+We’ve explored controlling your thoughts and emotions, building positive and supportive thinking and behavioural habits, making self-care a priority, being accountable, recognising and anchoring into positive and resourceful states, as well as how to process big decisions by chunking information – either chunking up or chunking down, considering how your decisions, commitments and actions will affect your life and those around you, and cultivating an attitude of gratitude.

 Some key attributes needed to be resilient include: